oracle-livelabs/converged/microservices-data-refactoring/analyze-results/analyze-results-and-adjust-constraints.md

     </copy>
     ```

-3. Run the Infomap again on the updated data .
-Follow the same steps from Lab 4(Detect Communities Lab, Task 2) and check that the required is moved to the intended clusters.
+3. Run the Infomap algorithm again on the updated data.
+Follow the same steps from Lab 6, Task 2 and verify whether the required is moved to the intended clusters.

 ## Learn More

 ## Acknowledgements

-- **Author** - Praveen Hiremath, Developer Advocate
+* **Author** - Praveen Hiremath, Developer Advocate
-- **Contributors** -  Praveen Hiremath, Developer Advocate
+* **Contributors** -  Praveen Hiremath, Developer Advocate
-- **Last Updated By/Date** - Praveen Hiremath, Developer Advocate, October 2022
+* **Last Updated By/Date** - Praveen Hiremath, Developer Advocate, October 2022